moxiegirl/docker/docs/userguide/networking/build-bridges.md

 MASQUERADE  all  --  192.168.5.0/24      0.0.0.0/0
 ```

-The result should be that the Docker server starts successfully and is now prepared to bind containers to the new bridge.
-After pausing to verify the bridge's configuration, try creating a container -- you will see that its IP address is in your new IP address range, which Docker will have auto-detected.
+The result should be that the Docker server starts successfully and is now
+prepared to bind containers to the new bridge.
+After pausing to verify the
+bridge's configuration, try creating a container -- you will see that its IP
+address is in your new IP address range, which Docker will have auto-detected.

-Just as we learned in the previous section, you can use the `brctl show` command to see Docker add and remove interfaces from the bridge as you start and stop containers, and can run `ip addr` and `ip route` inside a container to see that it has been given an address in the bridge's IP address range and has been told to use the Docker host's IP address on the bridge as its default gateway to the rest of the Internet.
+You can use the `brctl show` command to see Docker add and remove interfaces
+from the bridge as you start and stop containers, and can run `ip addr` and `ip
+route` inside a container to see that it has been given an address in the
+bridge's IP address range and has been told to use the Docker host's IP address
+on the bridge as its default gateway to the rest of the Internet.